Emma Louise

 What are your hopes for the future?
 Where do you see your art practice heading?

 Absolutely no idea!
 I often have all these ideas of what I’d like to do.
-I work in print and textiles or start my own company designing homeware things or being an Art Therapist.
-I dream of having an art studio and the space to paint all day, every day.
-Until that day, should it ever arrive, we’ll just keep on making things and see where it takes us!
+I work in print and textiles, started my own company designing homeware things, and am an art therapist.
+I dream of having an art studio and the space to paint every day.
+Until that day, should it ever arrive, we’ll keep making things and see where it takes us!

 Instagram